 The Washington Capitals have optioned rookie Martin Fehervary to the AHL and put forward Travis Boyd on waivers.

-Fehervary, who is celebrating his 20th birthday Sunday, played three games with the Capitals and skated on the third pairing with fellow Slovak Radko Gudas.
+Fehervary, who is celebrating his 20th birthday Sunday, played three games with the Capitals and skated on the third pairing with Radko Gudas.
 According to Natural Stat Trick, Fehervary had the third-highest five-on-five shot attempt percentage (59.4 percent) among Capitals defensemen.
 Only Gudas (60 percent) and Dmitry Orlov (63.3 percent) tilted the ice more.

 Meanwhile, Boyd did not see a game with the Capitals, after making the team out of Training Camp.

 The Capitals also reassigned Jonas Siegenthaler to Hershey, but it appears it’s only to be a paper move so that they can bank money towards the salary cap.

 Caps seem to have also reassigned Jonas Siegenthaler to Hershey, according to the AHL transactions wire.
 Think that’s a paper move to bank more cap space.

 — Isabelle Khurshudyan (@ikhurshudyan) October 6, 2019

 Fehervary being sent down has more to do with his age and his salary cap number than a condemnation of his play.
 The Capitals needed to open up roster spots for Evgeny Kuznetsov, whose three-game suspension ended after Saturday’s game against Carolina, and defenseman Michal Kempny, who has spent the entire preseason rehabbing his hamstring injury.
 Fehervary’s cap hit is $806k while Jonas Siegenthaler ($714k) and Tyler Lewington ($675k) make less.
 Fehervary also does not have to pass through waivers.